The Bank of Alma's Online Banking website uses the

 transmitted without the problems of eavesdropping, data tampering,

 or message forgery.
 The use of an SSL server certificate on a

-website is usually indicated by a padlock icon in a web browser such
+website is indicated by a padlock icon in a web browser such

 as Internet Explorer or Firefox.

 Secure transmission of sensitive information on a web site such as credit card numbers or personal information requires SSL encryption.
-In order to use the SSL protocol, a web server requires the use of an SSL certificate.
+In order to use the SSL protocol, a company's web server requires the use of an SSL certificate.
 SSL certificates are provided by Certification Authorities (CA).
 A certificate authority is an entity which issues digital certificates to organizations after validating the existence and viability of the organization.
-This website uses DigiCert as the CA.

 Bank of Alma is committed to the security of your financial and personal information.